Ozark Raceway Park General Rules

 - Physical violence or verbal abuse towards any other participant, official or spectator at an event.
 No weapons shall be allowed on the premise.

 - Bribery or attempts to bribe anyone connected with the event, and the solicitation of, acceptance of, or offer to accept a bribe.

 The bye is figured on “low et” for heads up class and “best reaction time” for bracket and Pro Tree No Box classes.
 These are based on previous rounds for rounds two (2) and later.
 They are figured on qualifying or time trials for the first round.
 The winner of the “bye” shall be notified before the round begins and pulled out of the staging lanes.
-The driver must stage under the vehicle’s own 5 power.
-The run must be completed for the driver to be declared the winner, except in the case of breakage during the bye run.
+The driver must stage under the vehicle’s own power and break the starting beam for the bye run to be declared complete so the car and driver can advance to the next round.
 Lane boundary line crossing and red light disqualification rules do not apply on bye runs.
 A competition bye does not make a racer ineligible for an odd lot bye.
 Those who have already made a bye run are not eligible for another bye run until all remaining competitors have received a bye run as well.
 Buy Backs will be eligible for bye runs, after a winning round.
 (If there is a tie on reaction time, then best package wins buy run)